probe-lab/website/content.en/tools/_index.md

 ## Parsec

-Another experiment that ProbeLab is working on is called [`parsec`](https://github.com/plprobelab/parsec).
+Another tool that ProbeLab has developed is called [`parsec`](https://github.com/plprobelab/parsec).
 Parsec is a DHT lookup performance measurement tool that is used to gather accurate data on the performance of DHT lookups and publications.
 This experiment is aimed at